-One of the most famous destinations for a summer vacation, Niagara Falls has viewing from both the American and Canadian side of the Niagara River.
+One of the most famous destinations for a summer vacation, Niagara Falls can be viewed from both the American and Canadian side of the Niagara River.
 The Canadian side of the Falls has the best view, with sweeping vistas of the three falls that comprise Niagara Falls — the Horseshoe Falls, the American Falls and the Bridal Veil Falls.
 Go up in the Skylon tower for overhead views and savor a meal or drinks with a spectacular view.

-Settle in seaside for a relaxing or action-packed vacation in Ocean City, Md.
-The city tucks on a strip of land dividing the Isle of Wight Bay from the Atlantic Ocean, creating a perfect paradise for watersports and just splashing in the waves.
+Settle in seaside for a relaxing or action-packed summer break in Ocean City, Maryland.
+The city is tucked in on a strip of land dividing the Isle of Wight Bay from the Atlantic Ocean, creating a perfect paradise for watersports and just splashing in the waves.
 A business-lined wooden boardwalk leads to a theme park at its south end.

 Home to five species of sea turtles that come to lay their eggs during the summer, Gulf Islands National Seashore at Ocean Springs makes for a vacation ripe for discovery.
 Rent or bring your boat for a boat-in camping adventure or spend lazy days hiking woodland areas, exploring a historic fort or just relaxing by the sea.

 Delve into history dating to 1623 during a vacation to Portsmouth.
 Attractions include a decommissioned submarine-turned-museum and an 18th-century Georgian mansion open for tours.
 The walkable seaport city brims with one-of-a-kind restaurants and shops and a vibrant after-dark nightlife.